-89 Ameren Illinois assigns load profile classifications at the point of service level and only to points of service that are metered.
-The classifications are as follows: DS-1 - Residential, DS-2 - Non-Time of Use Commercial & Industrial with demands less than 150 kW, DS-3 -Time of Use Commercial & Industrial with demands between 150 kW and 1,000 kW, DS-4 - Time of Use Commercial & Industrial with demands above 1,000 kW, and DS-5 - Lighting.
+92 Ameren Illinois assigns load profile classifications at the point of service level and only to points of service that are metered.
+The classifications are as follows: DS-1 - Residential, DS-2 - Non-Time of Use Commercial & Industrial with demands less than 150 kW, DS-3 - Time of Use Commercial & Industrial with demands between 150 kW and 1,000 kW, DS-4 - Time of Use Commercial & Industrial with demands above 1,000 kW, and DS-5 - Lighting.
 The DS-3 and DS-4 classes are fully competitive, meaning that customers in these classes must receive supply from ARES or Ameren Illinois real time pricing.
-Customers in the DS-1, DS-2 and DS-5 classes are eligible to take fixedprice supply service from Ameren Illinois or an ARES.
+Customers in the DS-1, DS-2 and DS-5 classes are eligible to take fixed-price supply service from Ameren Illinois or an ARES.

-90 For the 2021-2022 Delivery Year, Ameren Illinois' projected total Retail Load is 34,330,656 MWh, where the Eligible Retained Load accounts for 6,705,813 MWh, the Eligible Non-Retained Load accounts for 17,745,126 MWh, and the Competitive Load accounts for 9,879,717 MWh.
-The amount for the projected total Retail Load was provided by Ameren in their July 2019 response to the IPA data request for the update of the initial Long-Term Plan.
+93 For the 2022-2023 Delivery Year, Ameren Illinois' projected total Retail Load is 35,071,637 MWh, where the Eligible Retained Load accounts for 6,430,836 MWh, the Eligible Non-Retained Load accounts for 17,715,133 MWh, and the Competitive Load accounts for 10,925,668 MWh.
+The amount for the projected total Retail Load was provided by Ameren in their July 2021 response to the IPA Data Request for the update of the Final Revised Long-Term Plan.